Adopting a vegan diet often goes one of 2 ways.

 This makes it hard to eat a lot of them, which may mean you’ll fall short of your calorie goals.
 I’d focus on grains and nuts if this is an issue.

 So that’s all I have for you here.
-Hopefully the table and this brief analysis helps you manage your weight easier.
+Hopefully the table of the best calorie dense vegan foods and this brief analysis helps you manage your weight easier.
 If you have any questions, leave them below.